The Virgil C. Lott Medal

-Previous recipients of the Virgil C. Lott Medal are: Former Chief Justice of the Texas Supreme Court Wallace B. Jefferson, Class of 1988, who received the medal in 2011; Texas State Senator Rodney Ellis, Class of 1979, who was honored in 2013; and, the Hon.
+Previous recipients of the Virgil C. Lott Medal are: Former Chief Justice of the Texas Supreme Court Wallace B. Jefferson, Class of 1988, who received the medal in 2011; Texas State Senator Rodney Ellis, Class of 1979, who was honored in 2013; the Hon.
 Ron Kirk, Class of 1979, former Mayor of Dallas and the U.S. Trade Representative from 2009 to 2013.
 Mr. Kirk was awarded the medal in 2015; and, Myra McDaniel, Class of 1975, Texas’ first African American Secretary of State who was honored in 2017.

 About Virgil C. Lott